JBL Live Free NC+ TWS earbuds review: Made for active listening

 We may earn revenue from the products available on this page and participate in affiliate programs.
 Learn more ›

-What are the JBL Live Free NC+ TWS?
+What are the JBL Live Free NC+ TWS earbuds?

 The JBL Live Free NC+ TWS earbuds’ design

 The JBL Live Free NC+ TWS has a compact, bulbous body with a flat outward-facing side emblazoned with JBL’s logo.
-This surface is for more than advertising, however, as it includes touch-sensitive controls.
-Insert the earbuds under your ear’s tragus and they form a tight seal that mutes the world even without the optional ANC engaged.
-And the rubber fins on the body of the buds help to lock the earpieces solidly in place under your antihelix.
+However, this surface is for more than advertising, as it includes touch-sensitive controls.
+Insert the earbuds under your ear’s tragus and a tight seal forms to mute the world even without the optional ANC engaged.
+And the rubber fins on the buds’ body help lock the earpieces solidly in place under your antihelix.
 This body type is similar to the Live Free’s slightly more expensive brother, the JBL Tour PRO+ TWS earbuds (which, with a lower IP rating, adaptive ANC, and hands-free voice control, are intended more for work than working out).
 They’re among the most comfortable earbuds I’ve used.
 But enough anatomy lessons.
-Let’s look at how the best wireless earbuds can fit not just physically, but also functionally and sonically.
+Let’s look at how the best wireless earbuds can fit physically, functionally, and sonically.

 They keep running so you can, too